 Practise based public engagement projects at USW:

-2016 directed a production of “Gas Station Angel” as a 3rd year major drama production.
+2016 directed “Gas Station Angel” as a 3rd year major drama production.

-2013 directed a production based on “Oh What A Lovely War” as a 3rd year major drama production.
+2013 directed “Oh What A Lovely War” as a 3rd year major drama production.

 2012 SIP Award of £2500 for a project with the BBC HE Connected Studio – reaching the build studio final of the competition, to create an App for Radio 3 and classical music.